Painting a Canadian energy mosaic

 Manitoba's and Saskatchewan's electricity resources are primarily hydro as is British Columbia's.
 Sandwiched in between is energy powerhouse Alberta, which is home to the economically important and environmentally controversial oil sands deposit, but is also powered largely by coal.
 Alberta is the focus for much of Canada's investment in carbon capture and storage research and also may be the site of a future nuclear power plant to help harvest the oil sands resource.

-With such a sweep of resources, Canada seems set to offer the 2010 World Energy Congress a good platform on which to discuss environmental issues related to energy.
+With such a sweep of resources, Canada seems set to offer the 2010 World Energy Congress a good platform on which to discuss environmental issues related to energy and the future of energy in Canada overall.

 Stewart said the Congress will also discuss what is referred to by organizers as the "four A's" of energy: access, availability, acceptability and accountability.
 Access relates to managing global energy demand, availability refers to building adequate energy supplies, acceptability points to developing sustainable solutions and accountability considers issues such as regulation, permitting and financing.

-The forums taking place across Canada in the coming months are the first time a comprehensive effort has been made to write a single national energy story, Stewart says.
+The forums taking place across Canada in the coming months are the first time a comprehensive effort has been made to write a single national energy story that informs a national energy strategy, Stewart says.
 Their results may help the provincial and federal governments craft future energy policy and gets back to the idea of creating a Canadian energy mosaic, Stewart said.

 The next forum takes place October 21 in Calgary, Alberta.
 The focus there likely will be oil and natural gas as well as foreign trade.
 For more information, contact the Energy Council of Canada.
 There you can also learn more about the upcoming World Energy Congress.